xulihang/BasicCAT-website/imagetrans/index.md

 ## Releases Notes

+### v1.1.7

+* Maskeditor can now regenerate mask of selected area and scale images
+* The default text mask color is reset to red

 ### v1.1.6

 * Save text mask in png format, making cover text mode supports areas which have a black ground